radicle-dev/infra/ci/README.md

 ### Agent setup

-1. Buy or rent a Mac and set up latest macOS (Catalina 10.15.2)
+1. Get a Mac and set up latest macOS (Big Sur 11.2.3)

 2. Perform default user setup (part of macOS when you first turn it on), call the user: `buildkite`